-Our Holy Week pilgrimage begins on Palm Sunday, March 25h, when we raise shouts of “Hosanna,” and wave our palms, remembering Jesus’ triumphal entrance into Jerusalem.
-As the worship service continues, we hear a dramatic reading of the Gospel, punctuated by percussion, which tells of Jesus’ trial and execution.
+Our Holy Week pilgrimage begins on Palm Sunday, April 14th, when we raise shouts of “Hosanna,” and wave our palms, remembering Jesus’ triumphal entrance into Jerusalem.
+As the worship service continues, we hear a dramatic reading of the Gospel, which tells of Jesus’ trial and execution.
 We, the congregation, add our own voices as the story unfolds, acknowledging that we, too, are witnesses of these events.

 On Good Friday, we hear the story of Jesus’ arrest, trial and crucifixion.
 We remember how his disciples denied him, the crowds turned against him, and the injustice of it all.
 We will look upon the wood of the cross, with one beam reaching down to earth and stretching up to heaven, and the other one reaching out, and ponder how this cross tells us something about the nature of God.
 We hear the chilling words of the Gospel as Jesus, hanging on the cross, bows his head and says, “It is finished,” a reminder of the cost of love.

 On the evening of Holy Saturday, we begin a wonder-filled journey through the Great Vigil of Easter.
 We hear the ancient stories of God’s redeeming work, from creation through the exodus and return from exile.
 We renew the covenant that God made with us at our baptism, and we rise with Christ from the waters, redeemed and restored.

 On Easter morning, we hear of how the early apostles, both women and men, came to the tomb and found it empty.
 Thus began the search for Jesus Christ risen among us.
 When confronted by the great emptiness of the tomb gaping in front of us, we turn to the brightness of the day, which now lies wide open, full of possibility and hope.